break-stuff/clarion/README.md

 A simple CLI for scaffolding front-end projects using the Clarion Style Architecture.

+**Please not that this project is still in alpha as features are still being ironed out.
+But please do not let it deter you from taking advantage of its great capabilities.**

 ## Installation

 Install [Node.js](https://nodejs.org/en/), if you don't already have it installed.